Public-nEUro/DataCatalogue/README.md

 datalad catalog-validate --metadata DataCatalogue/import/data_import/Aggression/AggressionProject.jsonl datalad catalog-add --catalog DataCatalogue --metadata DataCatalogue/import/data_import/Aggression/AggressionProject.jsonl
 ```
 Assuming all went well, the `metadata/PN000002 Aggression` folder has been created.

+### Creating the catalogue

-One can check the render in a browser doing:
+One can check the render of our data in a browser doing:

 ```python
 datalad catalog-serve --catalog DataCatalogue/
 ```
 and check the adress http://localhost:8000/

-### Creating the catalogue

-Oops, it's all empty -- that because everything is a dataset! so we need to update the superdataset, that is the one that include them all.
+Oops, it's all empty -- that because everything is a dataset! so we need to update the superdataset, that is the one that includes them all.

 Edit the file `/import/data_import/catalogue_info.jsonl` adding under `metadata_sources` the following:
 `"subdatasets": [{"dataset_id": "PN000002 Aggression Project", "dataset_version": "V1", "dataset_path": "PN000002 Aggression Project"}]`.

 Then, as before, add it to the data catalogue (datalad catalog-add --catalog DataCatalogue  ... ).
-Now try try again to visualize.
+Now try again to visualize, it's all there in the browser.